 - Access Studio, where they can see only the content and metrics for their assigned channel(s).

-- Leverage direct publishing - when they submit content to their assigned channel from the mobile app, that content is published immediately (skips the "needs review" status).
-Note: direct publishing is not available in the web experience.
+- Leverage direct publishing - when they submit content to their assigned channel from the mobile app or web experience, that content is published immediately (skips the "needs review" status).

 Read more about how the Channel Contributor role works in our permissions article.